-The Premier’s Council Awards acknowledge the efforts and accomplishments of individuals, groups, businesses and organizations that develop barrier-free, inclusive communities in Alberta.
+The annual Premier’s Council Awards publicly acknowledge the efforts and accomplishments of individuals, groups, businesses and organizations to develop barrier-free, inclusive communities in Alberta.

 Barrier-free, inclusive communities allow persons of all abilities to fully participate.
 Barriers to inclusion may exist at school, work, home or in the community, and can include: